shiven06/InternshipTask/README.md

-Application for Valuation of Consistent Compounds-Internship Task Submission

-This project has been developed from an internship task provided by Ambit IE Data to recreate a Web application that calculates the intrinsic P/E and degree of overvaluation for companies listed on NSE/BSE based on financial data scraped from the Screener website.
+This project has been developed to recreate a Web application that calculates the intrinsic P/E and degree of overvaluation for companies listed on NSE/BSE based on financial data scraped from the Screener website.

 ### Overview